earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 ### Select Statement

-Go's **select** statement is similar to the `switch` statement.
-It is typically employed to execute tasks in the presence of channel data while concurrently reading from or writing to other goroutines.
-This feature enhances performance and minimises delays among goroutines during program execution.
+Go's **select** statement, akin to the `switch`` statement, lets you handle channel data while simultaneously reading from or writing to different goroutines.

-A simple code explains how the `select` statement works.
+Here's an example:

 ~~~{.go caption="select.go"}
 package main